Diagnosis of laryngeal cancer

 Find out more about biopsies and a fine needle aspiration.

-A CT scan of the head and neck may be done to help determine the size and location of a tumour and if cancer has spread to bone, cartilage or lymph nodes.
-A CT scan of the chest may be done to look for or rule out spread (metastasis) to the lungs.
-CT scans may not be needed for early stage laryngeal cancers.
+A CT scan of the head and neck may be done to help determine the size and location of a tumour and if the cancer has spread (metastasized) to bone, cartilage or lymph nodes.
+A CT scan of the chest may be done to look for or rule out that it has spread to the lungs.
+CT scans may not be needed for early-stage laryngeal cancers.

 Find out more about CT scans.

-An MRI scan of the head and neck may be done to determine the size and location of a tumour and if the cancer has spread to bone, cartilage or lymph nodes.
-MRI may not be needed for early stage laryngeal cancers.
+An MRI of the head and neck may be done to help determine the size and location of a tumour and if the cancer has spread to bone, cartilage or lymph nodes.
+MRI may not be needed for early-stage laryngeal cancers.

 Find out more about MRIs.

-An upper GI series may also be called a barium swallow.
-You will swallow a thick, chalky liquid and then have x-rays of the esophagus, stomach and upper small intestine (upper GI tract).
-The barium coats the inside of these organs and shows their outline on an x-ray.
-An upper GI series can show any abnormalities in the throat when swallowing, so it is often the first test done if you have trouble swallowing.
+An upper gastrointestinal (GI) series is an imaging test.
+It may also be called a barium swallow.
+During an upper GI series, you will swallow a thick, chalky liquid (called barium) and then have x-rays of the esophagus, stomach and upper small intestine (called the upper GI tract).
+The barium coats the insides of these organs and shows their outline on an x-ray.
+An upper GI series can show abnormalities in the throat when swallowing, so itʼs often the first test done if you have trouble swallowing.

-Find out more about an upper gastrointestinal series.
+Find out more about an upper GI series.

 Find out more about x-rays.

-A PET scan is used to find cancer that has spread, or metastasized, to the lymph nodes in the neck or other distant sites.
+A PET scan is used to find cancer that has spread to the lymph nodes in the neck or other areas of the body.

 Find out more about PET scans.